globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 ![Calculator](../img/tutorial/Functional-MVVM-Calculator.png)

-Take a moment to read through the code and get a feel for it. <br>
+Take a moment to carefully read through the code and get a feel for it. <br>
 What you may find particularly interesting is the `zoomTo` method.
 It returns a so-called *property lens* that allows you to focus on a specific field on the view model and update it